southside-chillers/southside.chillers.online/southside/content/chapters/the-disappearing-dwarf.md

 ---
 title: "The Disappearing Dwarf"
 date: 2018-01-08T21:28:04-04:00
-description: "Our heroes once more become a triad."
+description: "Our heros once more become a triad."
 chapter: 11
 ---
 Galadriel is tuning her lute.
 She looks up.